dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 ## Allocating and Freeing

-As with other OS components there are many different algorithms out there for managing memory, each with it's pros and cons.
+As with other OS components there are many different algorithms out there for managing memory, each with its pros and cons.
 Here we'll explain a simple and efficient algorithm based on linked lists.
 Another common algorithm used for a heap is the slab allocator.
 This is a very fast, but potentially more wasteful algorithm.
 This is not covered here and exploring slab allocators is left as an exercise for the reader.

 ### Overview